kubernetes/enhancements/keps/sig-node/0035-20190130-topology-manager.md

 function is called, the Topology Manager collects topology hints from other Kubelet components.

+The Topology Manager calculates the best hint with the following algorithm:

+1. Iterate over the permutations of hints.
+1. Execute the policy.Merge and returns the merged hint.
+1. Select the better hint with better preference and narrower SocketAffinity.

 If the hints are not compatible, the Topology Manager may choose to reject the pod.
 Behavior in this case depends on a new Kubelet configuration value to choose the topology policy.
-The Topology Manager supports two
-modes: `strict` and `preferred` (default).
-In `strict` mode, the pod is rejected if alignment cannot be satisfied.
-The Topology Manager could use `softAdmitHandler` to keep the pod in `Pending` state.

 The Topology Manager component will be disabled behind a feature gate until graduation from alpha to beta.

-#### Computing Preferred Affinity
+#### Topology Policy

 A topology hint indicates a preference for some well-known local resources.
 Initially, the only supported reference resource is a mask of CPU socket IDs.
-After collecting hints from all providers, the Topology Manager chooses some mask that is present in all lists.
+After collecting hints from all resources, the Topology Manager using the Topology Policy selects the best hint.

+As described above, the policy controls on how to merge the permutation of hints, and if to reject or not the pod when the best hint is not preferred.
+In the future we may add additional policies per use-cases and users requirements.

+The following sections describe policies algorithms:

+##### Best-Effort Policy

+The best-effort policy tries to align all resources to one NUMA Node.
+Theses hints are marked as preferred.

 Here is a sketch:

-1. Apply a partial order on each list: number of bits set in the mask, ascending.
-This biases the result to be more precise if possible.
-1. Iterate over the permutations of preference lists and compute bitwise-and over the masks in each permutation.
+1. Iterate over the hints in the permutation and set the merged hint to preferred if all hints are preferred.
-1. Store the first non-empty result and break out early.
-1. If no non-empty result exists, return an error.

-The behavior when a match does not exist is configurable, as described above.
+1. Bitwise-and over the hints in each permutation using best-effort policy.Merge.
+1. Select the better hint with better preference and narrower SocketAffinity.

+The behavior when the best hint is not preferred it to admit the pod.

+##### Strict Policy

+The strict policy aligns all resources to one NUMA Node.
+Theses hints are marked as preferred.

+Here is a sketch:

+1. Bitwise-or over the hints in each permutation using strict policy.Merge.
+1. Set preferred if merged hint SocketAffinity count is one.
+1. Select the better hint with better preference and narrower SocketAffinity.

+The behavior when the best hint is not preferred it to reject the pod.

 #### New Interfaces